 - The City conducts weekly water quality monitoring tests to better protect our streams and creeks.
 Westlake Village tests have shown bacteria levels well below the state mandated levels.

 - The City employs a synchronized traffic signal network thereby limiting emissions by minimizing congestion on major thoroughfares.

-- The City has updated several in-house procedures to ban the use of polystyrene foam products and to reduce the use of individual water bottles at City Hall.
+- The City has updated several in-house procedures to ban the use of polystyrene foam products at City Hall.

 - The City is updating all of its medians, parkways and park irrigation system to use only weather-based controllers and water efficient sprinkler heads to control over irrigation and run-off.